bnz-digital/BNZ-Technical-Test--Api-Automation/README.md

 2. Using any opensource tool of your choice please automate  the test case.
 3. Add validations to the response appropriately.
 4. Using similar approach ,automate a testcase to find weather data for Auckland.
+5.For auckland Add daily wehather variables,weathercode and sunrise **without** passing the  mandatory timezone  parameter, capture and validate the response.

 Notes
 -
 Use whichever libraries you feel conformable with.